caheredia/caiso_connector/README.md

     ```shell script
     poetry install
     ```
-4. Install SQLite database
+4. Install SQLite

-    Depending on your OS the instructions defer.
    Mac OSX comes with SQLite pre-installed.
-Otherwise, [here](https://www.tutorialspoint.com/sqlite/sqlite_installation.htm) are instructions for installing the database.
+Otherwise, [here](https://www.tutorialspoint.com/sqlite/sqlite_installation.htm) are instructions for installing the database on other Operating Systems.
 5. Populate the database

     To initially populate the database you'll need to run the following command: